 We’re so grateful to you and your family for lending your heart and home to an animal in need.
 This page is intended to go over the important policies and procedures we ask of our fosters to set everyone up for success and keep people and pets safe and happy.

-All fosters must have a foster-specific application on file.
+All fosters need to have a foster-specific application on file, which can be found at this link: https://spca.org/adopt/foster/apply-to-foster/.
 This form makes up your foster profile in our system and ensures you are matched with animals that best suit your home and lifestyle.
-If you don’t have a foster application on file, you may be left off important foster communications.

 If there are changes to your foster profile, please notify firstname.lastname@example.org so we can update your record.

-When responding to foster requests, please respond and inform us which animal you’re able to help, the supplies you’ll need, and the soonest possible time you’re able to pick up.
+When responding to foster requests, please respond and inform us which animal you are able to help, the supplies you will need and how soon you are able to pick up.
 Priority will be given to fosters who respond and/or can pick up the earliest.
-Please act with urgency for the sake of these animals and those waiting to take their place at the shelter.

 The foster team will provide you with all necessary supplies.
 However, we ask that you please use your own supplies if you have them so that we can save our inventory for other fosters who don’t.
 Please return all equipment and supplies when you return your foster pet.

-For animals in Fospice care (Foster Hospice), we will provide all supplies and an initial supply of food but ask that you please take on the ongoing cost of food if the animal is not on a prescription diet.
-Prescription food will always be ordered and supplied by SPCA of Texas.
+For animals in Fospice care (Foster Hospice), we will provide all supplies and initial supply of food, but ask that you please take on the ongoing cost of food if the animal is not on a prescription diet.
+Prescription food will always be ordered and supplied by the SPCA of Texas.

-Foster Animals can be scheduled for pick up any day of the week.
-Appointments are required for all foster pick-ups or meet and greets.
+Foster animals can be scheduled for pick up any day of the week.
+Appointments are required for all foster pick ups or meet & greets.

 All returns must be scheduled at least 24 hours in advance.
-Please, no unexpected same-day returns unless it is urgent.
-The due date on your contract is estimated and is not considered an actual appointment.
-If taking a long-term animal, please notify staff of any upcoming scheduling conflicts you may have at the time of pick-up or as soon as you are aware of them.
+No unexpected same-day returns unless it is urgent.
+Please note that the due date on your contract is estimated and is not considered an actual appointment.
+If taking a long-term animal, please notify staff of any upcoming scheduling conflicts at time of pick up or as soon as you are aware of them.

 All foster animals must be provided with proper food, fresh water and proper shelter.
 The foster animal must be housed indoors and in no situation be left outside unleashed, on a chain or in a dog house.
 The animal must be treated humanely by all members of the foster household.

-Please help us ensure all foster animals remain up-to-date on routine and preventative care like vaccinations, boosters, and tests.
-These appointments require 24-hour notice.
-The available hours at each shelter location vary.
+Please help us ensure all foster animals remain up-to-date on routine and preventative care.
+These appointments require 24 hour notice.
+The available hours at each shelter location varies.

-Please e-mail email@example.com as soon as you have any health concerns about your foster animal.
-If you have an emergency between the hours of 8:30 a.m. and 6 p.m., you may immediately bring your foster pet to the shelter regardless of whether you are able to reach someone beforehand.
+Please call 214-608-8073 if your foster pet is having a medical emergency.
+If you have an emergency between the hours of 8:30am and 6pm, you may immediately bring your foster pet to the shelter regardless of whether you are able to reach someone beforehand.

-Exception: For the safety of neonates (animals eight weeks and under) please refer to the Fading Kitten/Puppy Protocol provided at pick-up instead of bringing the animal to the shelter or urgent care.
+Exception: For the safety of neonates (8wks and under) please refer to the Fading Kitten/Puppy Protocol provided at pick up instead of bringing the animal to the shelter or urgent care.

 Failure to follow these guidelines may result in you being responsible for the cost of urgent care.
 However, we are able to reimburse you if all required protocols are followed.

 Under no circumstances should your foster pet be outdoors unsupervised, even in a backyard.
-Any doggy doors in the home must be closed and locked to prevent your foster pet from going outside on their own.
-When out in public, your foster pet should be on leash at all times.
+When out in public, your foster pet should on leash at all times.
 Dog parks are strictly prohibited.

-Please make sure your foster pet is safely contained (on a leash, in a crate or behind a barrier) when entering or exiting the home, as many pets will door dart when given the chance.
-For dogs, please ensure all gates are closed and that there are no gaps or loose boards in your fencing before letting them loose in the yard.
-Do not open gates while your pet is in the yard.
+Please make sure your foster pet is safely contained (on a leash, in a crate, behind a barrier) when entering or exiting the home, as many pets will dart out the when given the chance.
+For dogs, please ensure side gates are closed, and that there are no gaps or loose boards in your fencing before letting them loose in the yard.
+Do not open side gates while your pet is in the yard.

-You’ll notice that many animals have restrictions on their foster request or adoption profiles that indicate what criteria is needed in their homes.
-Most commonly, restrictions are focused around housing type, children and other pets.
-Please pay close attention to your foster pet’s restrictions, as we require that they are adhered to throughout the duration of the foster period.
+You will notice that many animals have restrictions on their foster request or adoption profiles that indicate what criteria is needed in their homes.
+Most commonly, restrictions are focused around housing type, children, and other pets.
+Please pay close attention to your foster pet’s restrictions, it is required they are adhered to throughout the duration of the foster period.
 Any requests to waive or alter restrictions, even temporarily, needs to be approved by SPCA of Texas management.